OSInside/cloud-builder/doc/source/cluster_setup_from_scratch/collect_and_build_project_repos.rst

 the {CB} project.
 However, first the possibility to create and publish package repositories creates real value to it.
-The `cb-collect` service implements the creation of package repositories by collecting the latest build results from the runner(s) plus creation of the metadata information such that package managers can consume them.
+The `cb-collect` service implements the creation of package repositories by allowing the runners to sync their build results to the collector. `cb-collect` periodically runs over this data and creates package metadata such that package managers can consume them.

 This chapter describes how to setup `cb-collect` in combination with an `apache` web-server to serve the `cb-collect` created